Advocacy Update, November 2019

 Congressional Hydrocephalus Caucus

 Our Caucus Briefing last month was very successful.
-You can read about it here.
 We educated over 60 staff members from Congressional offices about hydrocephalus and its impact on the individuals living with the condition – from health to school to military service to work.
 We shared stories representing our entire patient population, from children through seniors.
 Now it’s time to turn our attention to finding Representatives to join the Congressional Pediatric and Adult Hydrocephalus Caucus!
 This group, which is comprised of members of the House of Representatives, is essential to raising awareness of hydrocephalus on Capitol Hill.
 We need their support to be heard—and agreed with—in upcoming healthcare and other pertinent debates.

 Be sure to call and/or email your House representative and ask him or her to join ASAP.
 You can find your Representative here.
 Email email@example.com if you receive an affirmative response so that we can follow up with the office staff.